 I’m not usually one to go to a particular place more than once.
-As much as I’ve loved each holiday I’ve been on and wouldn’t fault any of them at all, I like to get as much out of every place as I can and I’d rather go somewhere new than revisit somewhere I’ve been before.
+I’ve loved each holiday I’ve been on and wouldn’t fault any of them at all.
+But I’d always rather go somewhere new than revisit somewhere I’ve been before.
 With that said, I don’t think I will ever get sick of going to the Lake District.
 I used to think this country was a little boring, but it’s like a completely different world there.
-So if you’ve been thinking about going, stay tuned and I’ll share my tips on where to stay, where to eat, and what to do to make the most of the beautiful Lakes!
+So if you’ve been thinking about going, here are my tips on where to stay, where to eat, and what to do to make the most of the beautiful Lakes!

-Also for the longest time I’ve had my eye on the Boathouse on Ullswater – I NEED to stay there one day! *heart eyes emoji*
+For the longest time I’ve had my eye on the Boathouse on Ullswater – I NEED to stay there one day!

 Another popular place close to Ullswater is Aira Force, which is a lovely countryside forest walk and waterfall.
 It’s free to enter (not free parking though) and it’s something we love to do every time we visit the lakes.

 The road from Ullswater down to Windermere is called Kirkstone Pass, and it’s the lake district’s highest pass open for traffic.
 It’s quite a scary drive at times but it gives such amazing views.
 And there’s a little pub at the top which is a great place to stop for a nice cold cider.
 (It’s actually the third highest pub in England).

 If I could give you one piece of advice when staying in the Lake District, it would be just get in the car and drive.
 You’ll stumble upon some beautiful walks and scenery that you’d never know were there otherwise.
 Kendall and Penrith are also both lovely and you can find some lovely little shops there.